UTSA17T/UiPath/_posts/2013-09-18-UiExplorer.markdown

 </tbody>
 </table>

-The second state is Selector-Editing mode; UiExplorer opens in it when you chose to edit a selector activity property, in [UiWorkflow]().
+The second state is Selector-Editing mode; UiExplorer opens in it when you chose to edit a selector activity property, in [UiPath Studio](https://github.com/Deskover/UiPath/wiki/UiPath-Studio).
 This state allows you to choose which nodes &ndash;in the parent hierarchy of the UiNode of interest&ndash; you want to include in the selector, or to alter some tags' attributes.
 You can enter Selector-Editing mode in a number of ways:

   * From the Ui-Tree view, for example by double-clicking
-  * Using [interactive selection]() (arrow button in the toolbar)
+  * Using [interactive selection](https://github.com/Deskover/UiPath/wiki/Uinode#wiki-SelectInteractive) (arrow button in the toolbar)
   * Entering a selector in the *Edit Manually* dialog (opened by pressing the pencil button in the toolbar)

 In Selector-Editing mode, the Ui-Tree will initially be hidden.
 You can make it visible using *View &#8594; Show Children*.
 The Ui-Tree's top-level will be that of the UiNode's *who's selector you are editing*.
 You can hide the Ui-Tree the same way you opened it (View &#8594; Hide Children).